linazoo/second-phase/README.md

   - Week Two
     - TBD - Difficult Conversations
 - Careers Checkin: Week 3, thursday at 1:15pm
-- Assessment: Third Wednesday starting at 8:15am
+- Assessment: Third Wednesday starting at Start of Day
-  - "The Challenge" - 8:15am - 4:45pm (break for lunch from 11:30 - 1:00)
+  - "The Challenge" - Start of Day to End of Day (break for lunch at the customary time)
-  - "Code Review" - 30 minute blocks starting Thursday at 8:15am
+  - "Code Review" - 30 minute blocks starting Thursday at Start of Day

 ## Daily Cadence